albertkjoller/albertkjoller.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am a PhD researcher at the [Technical University of Denmark (DTU)](https://www.dtu.dk/english), supervised by [Georgios Arvanitidis](https://www2.compute.dtu.dk/~gear/) from  the [Section for Cognitive Systems](https://www.compute.dtu.dk/sections/cogsys).
-My project seeks to advance approximate Bayesian inference methods by leveraging concepts from differential geometry.
+My project seeks to advance approximate Bayesian inference by leveraging differential geometry.

 I have a strong background in machine learning and hold a Master's degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.

-I'm particularly interested in the theoretical aspects of machine learning and deep learning, specifically
+I'm particularly interested in:
-- differental geometry in machine learning
+- probabilistic machine learning and approximate Bayesian inference,
-- probabilistic machine learning and approximate Bayesian inference
+- deep learning theory and optimization,
-- deep learning theory and optimization
+- differental geometry in machine learning.

 <!-- I hold a Master's in Human-Centered AI and a Bachelor's degree in AI and Data Science from DTU.
 During my studies I visited [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/) as an exchange student.  -->